top of page

 00:24

-Countless good-hearted, kind, generous people of all ages give and help in many different ways.
+Countless good-hearted, kind, generous people of all ages gave and helped in many different ways.

-They come to our food pantry with their time, their talents, and their caring.
-When these people team up with our patrons in need, that’s when the magic happens.
+They came to our food pantry with their time, their talents, and their caring.
+When these people teamed up with our patrons in need, that’s when the magic happened.

 Designed and maintained by Comfort Keto